niams-bdmds/ATAC-Seq_analysis_pipeline/README.md

 ## Overview
 This repository contains script directory, .yml, .yaml, and configuration files required for implementing this pipeline.
+The repo has been recenlty updated with MACS3 peak calling (see the MACS3) version in the repo.

 ## How to run this pipeline
 This pipeline requires reference genome, genome-size file and bowtie index file.